Case File

 1992

-• Tanzania launched a search for a new supplier and selected Siemens Plessey Systems the following year.
-Bankers Trust offered to hold the entirety of the country’s gold reserves as security over a ten-year period while Tanzania paid off the radar system using future cash generated through gold exports; negotiations foundered, however, over the objections of the Tanzanian Central Bank.
+• Bankers Trust offered to hold the entirety of the country’s gold reserves as security over a ten-year period while Tanzania paid off the radar system using future cash generated through gold exports; negotiations foundered, however, over the objections of the Tanzanian Central Bank.

 1997

-• SepWhile a conditional contract worth USD 88 million was signed, it never entered into force.
-Around the same time, Siemens Plessey was bought by BAE Systems and renamed British Aerospace Defence Systems Ltd.
+• SepWhile a conditional contract worth $88 million was signed, it never entered into force.

 1999

-• Tanzania and BAE Systems finalized a deal for the sale of two Watchman radar units, commonly used for both military and civil air defense purposes, at the price of GBP 28 million, with the help of a commercial loan from Barclays Bank.
+• Tanzania and BAE Systems finalized a deal for the sale of two Watchman radar units, commonly used for both military and civil air defence purposes, at the price of $40 million, with the help of a commercial loan from Barclays Bank.
 This loan was offered at rates lower than normal for commercial debt, but far above those typical of a financial assistance package for developing countries.
 Tanzania claimed at the time that increased air usage taxes would net the country several million dollars in additional revenue each year.

 Outcomes